Stasiu51/RISCMachine/README.md

 - It is intended that any loops of instructions in the program will be reliably held in the first of these caches.

 - A least-recently-used (LRU) replacement policy is a common strategy.
 However, for systems with a high associativity such as this, an exact LRU system is expensive to implement, as it is necessary to store and compare data on the access times of all the cache locations.
 I will therefore use a pseudo-LRU algorithm, tree-PLRU.
 This algorithm was used in early RISC architectures such as the PowerPC G4 and is not too complicated to implement.
 This algorithm requires storing only 7 'tree bits' per 8 cache locations, and provides in most cases a good approximation to LRU performance.
 - The inclusion of a cache in this simulation *slows* performance of the simulation as it adds complexity to every memory access.
-It is intended that the physical circuitry that performs the tree traversal would be highly efficient.
+It is intended that, *in silico*, the physical circuitry that performs the tree traversal would be highly efficient.

 The cache is implemented as part of the `Memory` class in *memories.py*.
 A detailed example of its operation is given in the unit test in *cache_test.py*.